wja-no/craft-weighted-search/README.md

 ## Usage

-The `craft.weightedSearch.substringSearch` function takes a search string as a parameter and returns an array of results that is sorted from most relevant to least relevant.
+The `craft.weightedSearch.substringSearch` function takes a search string as its first argument and returns an array of results that is sorted from most relevant to least relevant.

+It is also possible to provide a second argument containing an array of section handles; the search will then be restricted to those sections.
+If this array is empty or the argument is omitted, all sections are searched.

 Each result has these fields: `entry`, `excerpt` and `score`.
 The excerpt is in HTML format, where each instance of the search string has been